isomerpages/psd-psw/_pstc-2024/Breakout Sessions.md

 <p>Mr Ching’s background is in architecture and urban planning, and he is
 a member of the Singapore Institute of Planners, American Institute of Certified Planners and the Royal Town Planning Institute.</p>
+<p>Our planning process needs to continually evolve to be more agile and
+data-informed, to enable effective planning and design for sustainability, resilience and livability in a small city state like Singapore.</p>
+<p>Learn how URA’s Design &amp; Planning Lab is building up capabilities
+in urban analytics, modelling &amp; simulation (M&amp;S) and Artificial Intelligence (AI) application to enable urban planners and designers to address increasingly complex challenges.</p>
 </td>
 </tr>
 <tr>